mkavana/docs/_posts/05-workflow/2020-06-06-ce-process.md

 - The prefix `m` is for “module”.
 - `<module number>` refers to the module number that the file to be reviewed belongs to.
-- `cereview` is a short code for "copy edit review" i.e. the stage in the process the file is at.
+- `cereview` is a short code for "content editing review" i.e. the stage in the process the file is at.
 - The reviewer's `<surname>` is added as a suffix to distinguish the reviewer's work from other contributors.

-### Example authoring branch name
+### Example CE reviewer's branch name

 The following explains how the example reviewer branch name `m6-cereview-lee` is constructed.

 - `m` is an abbreviation for "module".
 - `6` is the number of the module that the file(s) for review belong(s) to.
-- `cereview` is a short code for "copy edit review".
+- `cereview` is a short code for "content editing review".
 - `lee` is a reference to the reviewer's surname.

 Putting the previous items together results in the reviewer branch name `m6-cereview-lee`.